Jabrahamjohn/Rehab/README.md

 ### Key Goals

-- Provide comprehensive information about the rehab center's services, programs, and treatment approaches.
+- Provide comprehensive information about the rehab center's services, programs, and treatment approache.
 - Offer resources and support to aid individuals in their journey towards recovery.
 - Increase awareness of addiction-related issues and reduce stigma.